On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Introduction

-This definition is meant to capture sets that behave like submanifolds from a transversality theoretic point of view but which might be much more irregular.
-Indeed, we will see that the set of metrics for which the Laplacian has non-simple spectrum has a fairly complicated structure.
-Using this definition, we can make precise the sense in which metrics admitting a conformally degenerate eigenvalue (and therefore also those admitting a degenerate eigenvalue) have infinite codimension.
+This notion is meant to capture sets that behave like submanifolds from a transversality theoretic point of view but which might be much more irregular.
+Indeed, the set of metrics for which the Laplacian has non-simple spectrum has a fairly complicated structure.
+Using this definition, we can make precise the sense in which metrics admitting a conformally unstable eigenvalue (and therefore also those admitting a unstable eigenvalue) have infinite codimension.

-\begin{restatable}{theorem}{degenerate} Let $M$ be a closed, connected smooth manifold, and $\mathcal G(M)$ the set of smooth Riemannian metrics on $M$.
-Then the set of metrics $g \in \mathcal G(M)$ such that $\Delta_g$ has a conformally degenerate eigenvalue has infinite \tcodim.
-The same holds true in any fixed conformal class $\mathcal G(M,g_0)$. \end{restatable}
+\begin{restatable}{theorem}{unstable} Let $M$ be a closed, connected smooth manifold of dimension at least $2$, and $\mathcal G(M)$ the set of smooth Riemannian metrics on $M$.
+Then the set of metrics $g \in \mathcal G(M)$ such that $\Delta_g$ has a conformally unstable eigenvalue has infinite \tcodim.
+The same holds in any fixed conformal class $\mathcal G(M,g_0)$. \end{restatable}

-\Cref{theorem:nondegenerate structure theorem} and \Cref{theorem:degenerate} together imply a sweeping statement on the set of metrics admitting eigenvalues of a given multiplicity.
+\Cref{theorem:transverse structure theorem} and \Cref{theorem:nontransverse} together imply a sweeping statement on the set of metrics admitting eigenvalues of a given multiplicity.
 It shows that a maximal non-crossing rule indeed holds in our setting.

-\begin{restatable}{theorem}{Codimension} Let $M$ be a closed, connected smooth manifold, and $\mathcal G(M)$ the set of smooth Riemannian metrics on $M$.
+\begin{restatable}{theorem}{Codimension} Let $M$ be a closed, connected smooth manifold of dimension at least $2$, and $\mathcal G(M)$ the set of smooth Riemannian metrics on $M$.
 Then the set of metrics $g \in \mathcal G(M)$ where $\Delta_g$ has an eigenvalue of multiplicity at least $m$ has \tcodim \ $\frac{m(m+1)}{2}-1$.
 The same holds in any fixed conformal class $\mathcal G(M,g_0)$. \end{restatable}